Christian1984/vfrmap-for-vr/README.md

 The map is the core component of FSKneeboard and available to FREE and PRO users alike.
 It contains several map modes as well as a representation of your own aircraft that you may also turn off so that you can "navigate by hand" on bush trips and the likes.

 Owners of FSKneeboard PRO can also access the waypoint feature, which allows you to manually place waypoints on the map.
-A track will be automatically added between waypoints and flags will show you informtion about the distance to that waypoint and the heading.
+A track will be automatically added between waypoints and flags will show you information about the distance to that waypoint and the heading.

 ![Map Viewer](screenshots/fskneeboard-map-legend.png)